lemons-studios/Mission-Monkey-Crossplatform-Installer/README.md

 - Windows 8 or newer
 - MacOS (Darwin) 10.15 (Catalina) or newer
 - Any modern Linux distribution

+> **Note**
+> This installer supports versions above 0.3 and above, as it is the first crossplatform release

 ## How to use
-Simply download the latest release and open it! (either from a terminal or from your file explorer) **It is strongly recommended to run this application in a maximized console window**
+Simply download the latest release and open it! (either from a terminal or from your file explorer)

+**It is strongly recommended to run this application in a maximized console window**

 ## Development Requirements